PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 **For web page.**

-In short: you get a token and send it to your backend using javaScript.
+In short: you should get a token and pass it to your backend system.
 And already on the backend it calls the PayOnline API.

 When using the Google Pay API to pay via PayOnline, customers will be able to use payment systems: Visa and MasterCard.